maddy-tod/quantum/Notes/Intro.md

 |z> is said to be the superposition of the states |0> and |1>, with amplitudes a and b.

 ## Entanglement
 Observing the first of 2 entangled qubits causes it to behave randomly, but tells you exactly how the other bit would behave if it was also observed.
+The states of the 2 qubits cannot be described independently of each other.
 The qubits can be arbitrarily far apart.

+A helpful [video](https://www.youtube.com/watch?v=ZuvK-od647c) explaining entanglement and Bell tests.

+## Measurement
 After measuring a qubit, it becomes a classical bit ie it looses any entanglement or superposition it previously had.
 The results from measuring a qubit, over a series of tests, is often shown as a histogram, where the highest point is the most likely result.
 If you are using multiple qubits, the results are treated as binary numbers.

 ## Decoherence
-Decoherence occurs when some outside force (eg heat energy that is absorbed by the chip) interferes with the computation and makes the results achieved unusable.
+Decoherence occurs when some outside force (eg heat energy that is absorbed by the chip) interferes with the computation and makes the results unusable.
 If these errors occur at a small enough rate they can be corrected.
 The methods used are different from those used on classical computers but it is still possible.

+This can be visualised using the Bloch sphere.
+In a pure state (uncorrupted state), the vector has length one as it touches the surface of the sphere.
+If it has been interfered with, the vector will have a length of less than 1 and so sit inside the sphere.

+One important measure of decoherence is T1.
+This is the time it takes the |1> state to decay to the |0> or ground state.
+This is imporant because it lets you know the length of time calculations will be reliable for, before the values stored change.
+This is called *energy relaxation*.

+T2 is a measure of decoherence on superposition states.
+It is called *dephasing* and is in terms of time.